s-a-nersisyan/ExhauFS/README.md

 <details>
   <summary>Colorectal cancer (survival regression)</summary>

-  TODO: add correct links
-  As a real-life example of the regression part of the tool we used [colorectal cancer dataset](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk).
+  As a real-life example of the regression part of the tool we used colorectal cancer dataset.

-  Transformed data and config used for pipeline can be found in [OneDrive](https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EpJztBwnLENPuLU8r0fA0awB1mBsck15t2zs7-aG4FXKNw).
+  Transformed data and config used for pipeline can be found [here](https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/Est199kj_IhNtZMf0cM2T-0BvvzM2amkZD22uvhtvUTMXA?e=R79vhh).

   Same with classification, the main objective was to analyse contribution of different feature [pre]selection techniques and accuracy scores using Cox Regression as a main model.
   We achieved best results using `concordance_index` as a feature selector and as a main scoring function.